 - Humans exhale up to 17.5 milliliters of water per hour.

 - In human beings, the right lung is larger than the left lung to accommodate the heart.

 For more information on the respiratory system, check out these facts by Pacific Medical ACLS!
 They’ve created a comprehensive guide to understand the lungs, how they work, and how to maintain your respiratory health.

 These are just some fun breathing facts!
 Do some research and see what else you can find about breathing and the respiratory process.
 You just might be surprised!
-If you or a loved one is interested in stem cell therapy for lung disease, then contact us at the Lung Institute to learn more or call (800) 729-3065 today.
+If you or a loved one is interested in cellular therapy for lung disease, then contact us at the Lung Institute to learn more or call (800) 729-3065 today.